akornilo/akornilo.github.io/_posts/2020_09_27-shipping_with_spacy.md

 # Shipping with SpaCy

+*Note: This tutorial assumes some basic familiarity with SpaCy and was tested with version 2.3.1 of the library*

 When it comes to Natural Language Processing, I am a huge [SpaCy](https://spacy.io/) fangirl.
 The library is easy to use, and the pretrained models produce great results.
 Beyond the existing components like Dependency Parsing and Named Entity Recognition, the library makes it easy to add custom processing steps: from [tagging additional entities using regular expressions](https://spacy.io/usage/rule-based-matching#regex) to [adding custom sentence boundary rules](https://spacy.io/usage/linguistic-features#sbd-custom) to [adding prefixes for a PERSON NER](https://spacy.io/usage/rule-based-matching#models-rules-ner).

 While SpaCy provided documentation for the various use-cases, I could not an explanation for how to package these with the model.
 For all the examples above, the new components were added using `nlp.add_pipe(NEW_COMPONENT)`, which modifies the existing model object with a new layer.While this set-up makes sense for experimentation, for production projects, I wanted the additional layers packaged in with the model, so I could just call `spacy.load` and have my new components available.